NMN and NR: How These NAD+ Precursors Measure Up

 So you might be wondering: Why should I care?
 What does it matter that these molecules get into the cell a certain way and how they do it?
 NR and NMN are both beneficial because they elevate levels of NAD+, which decline with age.
 NAD+ is vital to cellular metabolism, turning nutrients into cellular energy, and it also activates sirtuins, a set of proteins that regulate cellular health.
 We all get NAD+ in our bodies thanks to our diet, by consuming foods with NAD+ precursors in them.
 While NR and NMN can be found in trace amounts in various foods, though, one can’t eat enough of anything to boost NAD+ levels.
 As a result, supplementing with an NAD+ precursor can help mitigate the decline.

-Supplementing NR and NMN could provide other myriad benefits as a result of boosting NAD+, though additional research is needed to confirm similar effects in humans.
+Animal studies showed that supplementing NR and NMN could provide other myriad benefits as a result of boosting NAD+, but to date there is not yet evidence that these animal studies can be extrapolated to humans.

 At the end of the day, though, what we know is that when compared to other precursors, NR is the highly efficient one of the bunch.
 The latest research on NMN could prime it to be the next great vitamin B3, but for now, more research in humans is needed to better understand how beneficial it could be and how it might stack up against NR.
 One possibility is that each precursor could provide varying benefits depending on the target, especially if transporters, like the recently discovered one in the gut, are only available in specific cells in the body.